Here's some of the random e-mail (jokes and otherwise) that we've found

 21. Word processors never display a cursor on screen but will always say: Enter Password Now.

-22. Even when driving down a perfectly straight road, it is necessary to turn the steering wheel vigorously from left to right every few moments.
+22. Even when driving down a perfectly straight road, it is necessary to turn the steering wheel vigorously from left to right every few

 23. All bombs are fitted with electronic timing devices with large red readouts so you know exactly when they're going to go off.